LEGALLY REVIEWED BY:

 Recoverable Damages in a Brain Injury Claim

 The financial toll of TBIs on families can be staggering, with costs exceeding $48.3 billion annually nationwide.
-Victims and their families often face not just immediate medical bills but also long-term care expenses, lost income, and the need for rehabilitation and support services.
+TBIs are life-changing injuries and often qualify as severe injuries, profoundly impacting victims and their families for years to come.
+Victims and their families often face not just immediate medical bills but also long-term care expenses, lost income, and the need for rehabilitation and support services, including significant rehabilitation costs that must be considered in any claim.

 At Callahan & Blaine, we assess the present and future losses you face and fight for the following economic and non-economic damages on your behalf: